Doomsday (2008 film): Plot

-After leaving the train, Sinclair's group is spotted and kidnapped by soldiers armed with archaic weapons and armour.
-They are taken to a medieval castle and imprisoned.
-Their leader, who is really Marcus Kane, tells Sinclair the truth: there is no cure—only people with a natural immunity.
-Originally a medical researcher, he was devastated when his family was left behind during the quarantine.
-After losing his wife, Kane became a twisted, sadistic lord and sentences her and her group to death, pitting Sinclair against Telamon, his executioner, in a small fighting ground to entertain his followers.
-During the duel, Sinclair subdues and kills Telamon while the rest of the group escapes, retrieving their equipment and rescuing Sinclair.
+After leaving the train, Sinclair's group is captured by soldiers armed with archaic weapons and armor.
+They are taken to a castle and imprisoned by Kane, who reveals that there is no cure, but that people have developed an immunity to the Reaper Virus.
+After being left behind during the Scottish quarantine and losing his wife, Kane became a twisted and sadistic feudal lord who blamed science for the downfall of civilization.
+He sentences Sinclair, Cally, Norton, and Stirling to death.
+Sinclair is pitted against Telamon, Kane's executioner, in a duel.
+Sinclair wins, killing Telamon before escaping with the others.

-Sinclair, Norton, Stirling and Cally escape to a fallout shelter entrance on horseback.
-They locate an underground facility in the forest and find an intact 2007 Bentley Continental GT.
-Kane's medieval knights arrive and kill Norton.
-Sinclair and the others drive the Bentley back to the quarantine wall.
-On the way, they are intercepted by Sol's gang, who seeks to avenge Viper once and for all.
-After a high-speed chase, Sol and many of his men are killed and Sinclair's group escape.
+They find an underground facility in the forest that contains various equipment and vehicles, including an intact Bentley.
+Before they can escape, Kane's knights arrive and kill Norton.
+Sinclair, Cally, and Stirling escape the facility but are soon intercepted by Sol and his gang.
+After a high-speed chase, Sol and many of his men are killed.